ErayEroglu/realtor-app/README.md

 ### 2. TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a strongly typed superset of JavaScript that brings static typing to your development workflow.
-This enables better code quality, improved tooling, and enhanced developer productivity.
+This enhances code quality, improves tooling, and boosts developer productivity.

 ### 3. Prisma